ChanaValder/angularProject-BookStore/README.md

 # BookStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.-clien+node js- server
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.-client    +node js- server

-this project bookStore use in:
+this project bookStore use :
 ##### local-storage
 ##### httpClient
 ##### cors